 Summer in Jasper National Park

-To view or download other guides and brochures of Jasper National Park, visit our brochure page!
+View or download maps and brochures of Jasper National Park!

 You don’t have to go far beyond the Jasper townsite to enjoy park wilderness.
 Drive, bike or hike up to Pyramid Lake (7 km) and explore the many trails.
 For water lovers, grab or rent a kayak or paddleboard and head out to Lake Edith for a refreshing paddle!

 One of the most stunning areas in Jasper National Park is Maligne Lake.
 If you have time, it’s a must see!
 Take a scenic drive through this beautiful valley (48 km).
 Visit Maligne Canyon, pass a disappearing lake, take a boat tour, lakeshore stroll or challenge yourself to a rewarding hike.